 • Any message sent at time $x$ must be delivered by time $\Delta + \max (x,GST)$.

-Informally, in the Partial synchrony model, the system behaves asynchronously till GST and synchronously after GST.
+Informally, the system behaves asynchronously until GST and synchronously afterward.
 Note that the adversary can delay the GST event by any finite amount of time and that no protocol can explicitly detect that GST has occurred.
 There is no external signal that tells you that GST happened.

 At first thought, the Synchronous model may seem to be good enough.
 Why not just assume, for example, that any message sent over the internet will be delivered by say 2 minutes?
 First, there is a trade-off: